palantus/sitecore/README.md

 ## Main menu:
-Can be overridden by creating a menu.mjs in root folder which has a default export of type array
+Can be overridden by creating a menu.mjs in root folder of sitecore or a mod, which has a default export of type array.
+Otherwise, the menu consists of a merge of all ui.mjs files in sitecore and mod root folders.

 ## Mods
 Take a look at the mod sample in mods folder.
 It can be loaded by placing LOAD_SAMPLE=TRUE in .env.